Russia’s Far East: The Last Horizon

 The latest addition to our Asia portfolio, this is without doubt our most remote venture which takes us to the very edge of the world.
 This is the Russian Far East – an area of vast river deltas, great lakes, mountains and gulags, and where extremes of temperature have welded a rugged humanity that inhabits a forgotten sphere.

 Our journey begins in Eastern Siberia and the city of Irkutsk.
 Sitting close to this imposing municipality is mighty Lake Baikal, the largest fresh water lake in the world and Russia’s spiritual heartland.
-We then fly north to Yakutsk, capital of Sakha region, an autonomous region which is larger than India!
+We then fly north to Yakutsk, capital of Sakha region, located on the mighty Lena River.
 Defined by unique cryogenic museums and built on enduring permafrost, this is a city that has a temperature range of over 100 °C, making it the coldest city in the world and the place of greatest seasonal temperature variation on the planet.
-We then board a cruise ship that will take us on an overnight voyage on the mighty Lena River to the UNESCO site of the Lena Pillars.
-The adventure then heads to the Russian Far East proper and the city of Magadan, made famous by Charlie Boorman and Ewen MacGregor’s attempt to ride the 2,000-kilometre Kolyma Highway – one of the most remote and rugged roads in the world.
+The adventure then heads to the Russian Far East proper and the city of Magadan, made famous by Charley Boorman’s and Ewen MacGregor’s attempt to ride the 2,000-kilometre Kolyma Highway – one of the most remote and rugged roads in the world.
 Sitting on the great Sea of Okhotsk, this is where Solzhenitsyn’s ‘Gulag Archipelago’ unfolds and yet paradoxically, it has some of the richest bird and marine life found anywhere in the world.
 Moving south to Khabarovsk, we discover one of the most surprising cities in Russia.
 This architectural gem, just 30 kilometres from the Chinese border, lies on another great Russian River, the Amur.
 Possessing magnificent Tsarist architecture, Khabarovsk is one the major hubs of the Trans-Siberian railway and fittingly, we board this great flagship of Russia for an overnight, 760-kilometre journey to Vladivostok.
 After exploring Russia’s ‘San Francisco’ we fly to the island of Sakhalin.
 Close to the Japanese island of Hokkaido, this is a sanctuary rarely visited by foreigners.
 Disputed for many years by Russia and Japan, and with a complex and compelling nature, it is a fascinating melting pot of the two nations.
 From here we take a short flight to Hokkaido and the island’s capital, Sapporo.
 Russia’s Far Horizon is an exhilarating and enthralling journey that takes you, quite literally, to the edge of the world.

 Tour Fitness Level: Active